OpenMS/OpenMS-docs/docs/about/installation/installation-on-macos.md

    ```bash
    xattr -d com.apple.quarantine OpenMS-<version>-macOS.pkg
    ```
-By following these steps, you’re instructing macOS to trust the OpenMS installer and allow its execution.Ensure that you’ve downloaded the installer from a **trusted source** before proceeding.
+By following these steps, you’re instructing macOS to trust the OpenMS installer and allow its execution.
+Ensure that you’ve downloaded the installer from a **trusted source** (i.e., build archive of the Unversity of Tübingen or OpenMS' GitHub artifacts) before proceeding.

 4. Install OpenMS